Nate Lowe Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks third in the league.
+- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks fifth in the league.

-- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.39).
+- The Yankees have the third-ranked team ERA across all league pitching staffs (3.35).

-- Yankees pitchers combine to give up 26 home runs (one per game), the ninth-fewest in baseball.
+- The Yankees give up the ninth-fewest home runs in baseball (27 total, one per game).

-- The Yankees will send Brito (2-2) to the mound for his sixth start of the season.
-He is 2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched.
+- Cortes (3-1) takes the mound for the Yankees in his sixth start of the season.
+He has a 3.49 ERA in 28 1/3 innings pitched, with 28 strikeouts.

-- His most recent time out was on Monday against the Minnesota Twins, when the righty threw 2 2/3 innings, surrendering three earned runs while giving up three hits.
+- In his last appearance on Tuesday, the lefty tossed five innings against the Minnesota Twins, allowing three earned runs while surrendering five hits.

-- In five games this season, the 25-year-old has an ERA of 6.11, with 6.1 strikeouts per nine innings.
-Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.